-New Products/Good Destined for Sale Requirement
+New Products/Goods Destined for Sale Requirement

-Starting from December 31, 2021, imports of products or goods destined for sale as is, are subject to the March 9, 2021 decree No 21-94 enforcing the new regulation.
-The purpose of this decree is to modify and supplement certain provisions of the November 30, 2005 decree No 05-458 amended and supplemented, fixing the terms carrying out import of raw materials, products for resale as is.
+Starting from December 31, 2021, imports of products or goods destined for sale as is, became subject to the March 9, 2021 decree No 21-94.
+The purpose of this decree is to modify and supplement certain provisions of the November 30, 2005 decree No 05-458 establishing the terms carrying out the import of raw materials, and for products for resale as is.

-Relevant local commercial companies will have to import raw materials, products and goods for resale as is, with electronic trade register bearing homogeneous activity codes belonging to a single sub-group activity.
-Overall, importers will have to have an electronic trade register for each single sub-group of products they import.
-As the local industry reported, if the importer used to import almonds, tree nuts, pulses or several food products under one trade register for food, as of December 31, 2021, he will have several electronic trade registers, one for tree nuts, another for pulses another for each sub-group.
+Relevant local commercial companies must import raw materials, products, and goods for resale as is, with an electronic trade register bearing homogeneous activity codes belonging to a single sub-group activity.
+Importers now have an electronic trade register for every single sub-group of products they import.
+As the local industry reported, if the importer used to import almonds, tree nuts, pulses, or several food products under one trade register for food, as of December 31, 2021, they are required to obtain several electronic trade registers, one for tree nuts, another for pulses, another for each sub-group.

-The commercial companies are required to subscribe, as appropriate, to one of the specifications setting the conditions and commitments for import of raw materials, products and goods intended for resale as is.
+The commercial companies are required to commit, as appropriate, to one of the specifications documents setting the conditions and commitments for the import of raw materials, products, and goods intended for resale as is.
 The specifications are set in the annexes attached to the decree.
-The certificate of compliance with the conditions, provided by provisions of Article 5 of this decree, is issued only after subscription to one of the specifications listed in the decree.
-The certificate of compliance models with the conditions and specifications, are set respectively in appendices 1, 2 and 3 attached to the decree.
+The certificate of compliance with the conditions, provided by provisions of Article 5 of this decree, is issued only after committing to one of the specifications documents listed in the decree.
+The certificate of compliance models with the conditions and specifications are set respectively in appendices 1, 2, and 3 attached to the decree.

-In the event of non-compliance with the conditions provided in this decree, the certificate is withdrawn and the withdrawal decision is notified to the trading company as well as to the involved institutions.
+In the event of non-compliance with the conditions provided in this decree, the certificate is withdrawn, and the withdrawal decision is notified to the trading company as well as to the involved institutions.

-By December 31, 2021, importers of those goods should be in compliance with the new regulation.
-After this period, trade registers not in accordance with the provisions of this decree become invalid.
+Since December 31, 2021, importers of those goods must comply with the new regulation.
+After this period, trade registers not following the provisions of this decree became invalid.